Updated Mar 01, 2026

 Next, create an Available Times Screen to show open time slots for the selected service.
 This screen should filter your Time Slots collection to display only those slots where the barber is free and the slot hasn't already been booked.
 Use Adalo's date picker to display dates and times in the US format (MM/DD/YYYY with 12-hour AM/PM times).
 When a customer selects a slot, mark it as "pending" temporarily to prevent double-bookings while they finish the reservation process.

 Finally, develop a Confirmation Screen that summarizes the details: selected service, barber, date/time (e.g., "01/20/2026 at 2:00 PM"), and cost in USD.
-Add a button that finalizes the booking by creating a record, updating the time slot to "booked", and showing a success message.
-To improve functionality, consider adding options for configurable slot durations and cancellations.
+Add a button that finalizes the booking by creating a record, updating the time slot to "booked," and showing a success message.
+Magic Add can help here—describe the feature you want (like "add a cancellation option with refund policy display"), and it generates the necessary components and logic.

 Add Calendar Views